cbib/tflex/README.md

 --------------------------------------------
 ####  Authors
-Joha GL , B Dartigues, A Barré.
+Joha GL , B Dartigues.

+Many thanks to A Barré for help with Slurm.